arnku/fake_news/README.md

 output_folder = 'bagowords/'
 ```

-The advnaced model also needs some extra features.
+The advanced model also needs some extra features.
 These are extracted here.
 This process takes a very long time as it runs sentiment analysis.
-It is recommended to have a GPU for this step, as the sentiment analysis model is based on either PyTourch or Tensorflow, which both can take advantage of a GPU.
+It is recommended to have a GPU for this step, as the sentiment analysis model is based on either PyTourch or TensorFlow, which both can take advantage of a GPU.

-**get_features.py** Calcualtes Lix, Sentiment, and percent out of bag, for each article.
+**get_features.py** Calculates Lix, Sentiment, and percent out of bag, for each article.
 Input and output folders should be set to:
 ```
 words_file = 'dfs.csv'